-As discussed above dwelling type placement and dwelling density varies according to the Residential Character.
-Figure 19 demonstrates how the dwellings have been distributed throughout the Concept Plan, considering the character and constraints.
+As discussed above, dwelling type placement and dwelling density varies according to the Residential Character.
+Figure 20 provides an indicative framework and demonstrates a range of dwellings that can be achieved and how the dwellings can be distributed throughout the Concept Plan, considering the character and constraints.
 This Plan highlights the following:

-- Residential character type.

-- The dwelling types that are applicable to each area,

-- The dwelling numbers in each area.
+- Residential character type, - The dwelling types that are applicable to each area, and - The indicative dwelling numbers in each area.

-It also separates the Town and Village Centre Character area into Mixed-Use Areas and Town Centre/Village Residential areas.
-It also identifies Retirement Living and landholdings not owned by
+It also separates the Town and Village Centre Character area into Mixed-Use Areas and Town Centre / Village Residential areas, and identifies existing stages and landholdings not owned by Lendlease.
+Section 3 outlines the indicative subdivision and potential lot layouts for each Residential Character Type as contained in Figure 20.
+However it should be noted that given the long term nature of the project and the need to respond to market demand and future changes in lifestyles this plan needs to retain a level of flexibility.

-Lendlease.

-Section 4 outlines the indicative subdivision and potential lot layouts for each Residential Character Type as contained in Figure 19.